garrandall/popular-music-data/tracks/girlfriend-bow-wow-omarion.md

 People might hate us
 But you'll always be my girl
 (Don't be mad at me)
-(Cause my girl is all mines, all mines) {sheee's all minnne}
+(Cause my girl is all mines, all mines)
 That's my baby, that's my girl
 And I need her in my world
 She's got me going craaaaazy
 (Craaaazy baaabyy)

 You got
 baby you got that good stuff
 Good love (she got that good stuff and that good looove) Put it on me